Christopher-Mata/Christopher-Mata/README.md

 - 🌱 I’m currently learning React and Swift

-- ⚡ Fun fact: I was a former Overwatch Top 500 and Top player in OSU
+- ⚡ Fun fact: I was a former Overwatch Top 500 and Top player in OSU.
+I am also a big fan of EDM Music, some of my favorites include Porter Robinson, Madeon, and G Jones to name a few!

 <br/>